 On the flip side, think about a product or service you regularly use as a free sample, consultation or introductory offering.
 Reach out to these same local businesses, and pitch them the reverse offer.
 After all, who doesn’t like free stuff?

 Some real-life cross promotion examples:

 - Florists, Gift Shops & Bakeries – Business probably gets really busy during holidays like Valentine’s Day and Mother’s Day.
 And on those busy holidays, you probably sell bundles and gift baskets that include your best selling products, and maybe some others that go well with what you typically sell.
 What if you could source the complementary products from another local business at a discount or even for free?
 Is there a chocolate shop that gives away nicely packaged samples just down the street from your flower shop?
-That’s the business you’ll want to explore teaming up with.
+That’s the business you’ll want to explore teaming up with for cross brand promotion.

 - Pet Service Providers – Let’s say you run a local animal shelter, or you facilitate pet adoptions.
-Think about services your customer would need the second they bring their new furry friend home.
+As a small business cross marketing idea, think about services your customer would need the second they bring their new furry friend home.
 These could include obedience training, grooming services and even veterinarian services.
 Do you know any local businesses who would love to be mentioned the second you hand over a fur-baby to its new fur-parent?
-These are the businesses you’ll want to explore cross promotion with.
+These are the small businesses you’ll want to explore cross promotion ideas with.

 6. Join forces with charitable giving or community involvement.